Insanux-Mods/Animated-Steering-Wheel/README.md

 # Animated Steering Wheel For ETS2 / TruckersMP

 ## How To Install:
-1. Close ETS2
+1. Open Steam
-2. Open Steam
+2. Close Euro Truck Simulator 2
 3. Rick click on ETS2 and go to `Manage > Browse Local Files`
-4. Open Bin > win_x64
+4. Open `Bin > win_x64`
-5. Open the `plugins` folder if there is no `plugins` folder create one
+5. Open the `plugins` folder.
+If there is no `plugins` folder, create one
-6. In the .zip of the plugin extract everything to the `plugins` folder
+6. Open the .zip from the [Latest Release](https://github.com/Insanux-Mods/Animated-Steering-Wheel/releases/latest) of the plugin, extract everything to the `plugins` folder
 7. Load Euro Truck Simulator 2 / TruckersMP

 ![](https://github.com/Insanux-Mods/Animated-Steering-Wheel/blob/main/install.gif)